 Avoid unexpected bills by getting ski cover if you're going skiing or snowboarding.

-There’s nothing like hitting the slopes to break the monotony of everyday life.
-A few days of crisp mountain air, gliding over freshly packed powder is a great way to recharge.
-That said, the adrenaline rush from hurtling down a slope doesn’t come without some inherent risks of injury.
+You may be the type who loves nothing better than hitting the slopes and breaking up the monotony of everyday life.
+A few days of gliding over freshly packed powder and breathing in all that fresh mountain air is a great way to recharge.
+But whilst the adrenaline rush from hurtling down a slope is your cup of tea, injuring yourself might not be.

-It’s always wise to protect yourself from all eventualities by making sure you have adequate winter sports cover for your holiday.
-Whether it’s an emergency evacuation from the ski slopes or lost equipment by the airline on your way there, you’ll have the peace of mind that comes from knowing you’ve got the cover that’s right for you.
+It’s a wise idea to protect yourself from any eventuality by having adequate winter sports cover for your holiday.
+Be it an emergency evacuation from the ski slopes or lost equipment by the airline on your way there, ski travel insurance will give you the peace of mind that comes from knowing you’ve got the cover that’s right for you.

 What is ski travel insurance?

-Most standard travel insurance policies may not cover eventualities that are specific to skiing.
-The majority of insurance companies regard skiing as a high-risk activity and thus don’t include it in standard travel cover.
+Most standard travel insurance policies are unlikely to cover eventualities related to skiing or other winter sports.
+The majority of insurance companies regard skiing as a high-risk activity and therefore tend not to include it in standard travel cover.

-For example, if you injured yourself while skiing or snowboarding, ski travel insurance can cover your medical treatment, and the cost of evacuation from the mountains if needed.
+For example, if you injured yourself while skiing or snowboarding, ski travel insurance can cover your medical treatment, and the cost of being airlifted off the mountains if needed.

-In the same way ski insurances can also cover your costly ski equipment in the event that it’s lost, damaged or stolen.
+In a similar way, ski insurance policies can also cover your costly ski equipment in the event that it’s lost, damaged or stolen.

 What does ski travel insurance cover?

 - Equipment cover.
-In the event that your equipment is lost, damaged or stolen.
+If your equipment is stolen, lost or damaged.

 - Medical treatment.
-If you happen to be travelling outside the UK, this would cover the cost of medical treatment if you get injured during your trip.
-Although this may be limited to a specific amount depending on your policy.
+If you happen to be travelling outside Ireland, this would cover the cost of medical treatment if you’re injured during your trip.
+Although this may be limited to a specific sum depending on your policy.

 - Cancellations.
-If you get injured on the slopes and have to cancel the rest of your trip, you can claim the cost of the trip.
+If you’re injured on the side of a mountain and have to cancel the rest of your trip, you may be able to claim the cost of the trip.

 - Ski pass.
-To replace a ski pass if yours gets lost or stolen.
+To replace a ski pass if yours is lost or stolen.

 - Piste-closure.
-Many policies will cover you if you’re unable to ski because of the piste being closed due to bad weather or any reason.
+Some policies will cover you if you’re unable to ski because of the piste being closed due to bad weather or another reason.
 This is usually only applicable if the piste is closed for longer than a certain amount of time.

 - Personal liability.
 This will cover you should you be liable for an injury you might cause while you were skiing.

-It’s always important to be aware of the limits and stipulations of your policy such as the activities that your policy does not cover.
+It’s always important to be aware of the limits of your policy such as the activities that your policy does not cover.
 These include more high-risk types of activities.

 - Heli skiing